udoprog/c10t/README.md

-    mudaltsov - for mapping out the Mac OS X building process and creating a splendid package! frozencow - for fixing boost_thread configuration for cmake reportingjsr - for pointing out build issues
+    mudaltsov - for mapping out the Mac OS X building process and creating a splendid package! frozencow - for fixing boost_thread configuration for cmake reportingjsr - for pointing out build issues Dim-Dul - for providing a nice map to render